BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Developer_API.rst

    .. code-block:: python

-      import simplnx as sx
+      import simplnx as nx

-      params.insert(sx.DataStoreFormatParameter('data_store_format_key', 'Data Store Format', 'This value will specify which data format is used by the array\'s data store.
+      params.insert(nx.DataStoreFormatParameter('data_store_format_key', 'Data Store Format', 'This value will specify which data format is used by the array\'s data store.
 An empty string results in in-memory data store.', ""))

 .. _DataTypeParameter:
 .. py:class:: DataTypeParameter